tito-arch/ICBN-International/content/posts/current-you-tube-boxing-promotions.md

 ## MOST VALUABLE PROMOTIONS

-Most valuable Promotions was founded by youtube sensation Jake Paul with his adviser Nikisa Bidarian in 2021.
+Most valuable Promotions was founded by you tube sensation Jake Paul with his adviser Nikisa Bidarian in 2021.

-They signed Amanda Serrano to a promotional deal in September 2021 and recently signed Shadasia “THE SWEET TERMINAROR”Green on the 25th of January.
+They signed Amanda Serrano to a promotional deal in September 2021 and recently signed Shadasia “THE SWEET TERMINATOR”Green on the 25th of January.

 On the 5th of February 2023 Most Valuable Promotions put out a tweet on their official twitter page, saying that their main goal is building the future of professional boxing